jiang18/projects/swine_varcomp/README.md

 ```
 perl make_litter_file.pl plink-fam-filename findhap-pedigree-filename output-filename
 ```
-The plink fam file is of all genotypes animals.
+The plink fam file is of all genotyped animals.

 The output file will be used by make_litter_mats.R, e.g., yorkshire.litters.
 ### Constructing covariance matrices for litter effects
 1. Check and run make_litter_mats.R to create four covariance matrices for litter effects.
 Note that filenames need to be modified in make_litter_mats.R.